Answered By: Gwen Jones Last Updated: Jan 08, 2021 Views: 23326

 - For books:

-Surname and initials of author, full title, publisher, date of publication.
+Author’s full name, full title, publisher, date of publication and ISBN.
 It is useful to include the source of reference, i.e. details of the book, bibliography or journal article from where you took the information about your request.

 - For journal articles:

-Title of journal, the relevant year, volume number, issue number if known and pages and also the author and title of the article.
+Title of journal, the relevant year, volume number, issue number if known, pages and also the author and title of the article.

 Additional Information for Theses

 The British Library can deliver journal articles and book chapters to you electronically.
 They use an electronic delivery method that allows them to supply secure, encrypted documents and ensure that the item is used only as permitted.
 We can only provide this service if the British Library is the supplier, otherwise we will supply a copy in the format specified by the supplying library.